Portrait of the Artist's Mother at the Age of 63: Description and background

 This my pious Mother bore and brought up eighteen children; she often had the plague and many other severe and strange illnesses, and she suffered great poverty, scorn, contempt, mocking words, terrors, and great adversities.
 Yet she bore no malice.
 She feared Death much, but she said that to come before God she feared not.
 Also she died hard, and I marked that she saw something dreadful, for she asked for the holy-water, although, for a long time, she had not spoken.
 Immediately afterwards her eyes closed over.
 I saw also how Death smote her two great strokes to the heart, and how she closed mouth and eyes and departed with pain.
 I repeated to her the prayers.
 I felt so grieved for her that I cannot express it.
 God be merciful to her.

-Dürer presents his mother with a stark realism that at first view might seem cruel or grotesque if he had not left behind written record of his affection.
+Dürer presents his mother with a stark realism that, at first view, might seem cruel or grotesque if he had not left behind a written record of his affection.
 Her face is emaciated to the point of appearing skeletal, her skin deeply wrinkled and shadowed, her eyes almost detached and her face seemingly looking up towards a void of despair.
-Yet his written record about both his parents are deeply compassionate, sympathetic and caring and it is accepted that the portraits are sensitive studies of the ravages of old age and illness on human flesh.
-While Dürer forensically detailed the effects of aging on others, he was less inclined to record its work on his own body; his last full self-portrait was completed in 1500.
+Yet his written record about both his parents are deeply compassionate, sympathetic and caring, and it is accepted that the portraits are sensitive studies of the ravages of old age and illness on human flesh.
+While Dürer forensically detailed the effects of ageing on others, he was less inclined to record its work on his own body; his last full self-portrait was completed in 1500.

 Influence

 The art historian Christa Grössinger described the drawing as the "most affecting of all" of Dürer's portraits.
 David Price wrote of its "rough depiction of her flesh emaciated by old age", and "existential piety in the cast of Barbara Dürer's right eye, which, almost unnaturally, directs her vision heavenward."
 It is inscribed at the top with the year 1514.
 Large text to the top right reads, "This is Albrecht Dürer's mother when she was 63", while in smaller lettering just below these Dürer inscribes "and she passed away in the year 1514, on Tuesday before Rogation Week (May 16), about two hours before nightfall".

 Robert Beverly Hale praised the drawing, particularly the structure of the eye, for its attention to anatomical detail and the clarity with which the orbital cavity is described.
-Observing that the near eye is spherical in shape, he noted that Dürer's "treated the lids as ribbons of flesh" stretched over the eye.
+Observing that the near eye is spherical in shape, he noted that Dürer "treated the lids as ribbons of flesh" stretched over the eye.
 The iris of the near eye includes two small highlights side by side, indicating that this was drawn in a room with multiple light sources.